HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

     | Hard Limit  |  $ \leq 10  \% $  |  $ \geq  128 \mathrm{m} $  |  $ \simeq  60 \mathrm{km/h} $  | -                   | -                   | -                     | $ \geq 124\degree $ | For ramps / In mountains |

-    - $ \theta_{d} $ refers to the angle displayed when building a 2-phase curve of $d$ - $d$ in game. i.e., $ \theta_\mathrm{512m} $ is the angle displayed in game when building a curve with 1 bend and both radius being 512m and 512m.
+    - $ \theta_{d} $ refers to the angle displayed when building a 2-phase curve of $d$ - $d$ in game. i.e., $ \theta_\mathrm{512m} $ is the angle displayed in game when building a curve with 1 bend and the shorter one of the two arms of the curve is at least 512m.
     - Source: [2024-08-17] (US) https://en.wikipedia.org/wiki/Grade_(slope)#Roads
     - Source: [2024-08-17] (EU) https://en.wikipedia.org/wiki/International_E-road_network#Road_design_standards
       - According to the source,